TurkuML/Interaction-Concordance-Index/README.md

 This repository provides a reproducible environment for the experiments detailed in the paper.
 It includes:

-  Implementation of the proposed methods.
+  1. Implementation of the proposed A-index.

-  Experiment configurations.
+  2. Experiment configurations.

-  Data processing scripts.
+  3. Data processing scripts.

-  Instructions for running experiments and analyzing results.
+  4. Instructions for running experiments and analyzing results.